Cross Country

 The organization that is responsible for the cross-country ski trails at Gausta is called Gausta-Kvitåvatn Turistservice (GKT).
 GKT is operated as a limited company and is owned by private individuals, landowners and companies in the area and Tinn municipality.

-In April, the trails are only groomed on weekends if conditions permit.
+In April, the trails are usually groomed on weekends only, provided conditions allow.

 Yes, it is possible to bring a dog with you on the trails.
 Just remember to pick up after your dog, and throw away any trash at the garbage stations.
 There is a leash requirement between 1 April and 20 August by law, but you as a dog owner are responsible all year round for your dog not rushing towards, jumping on or standing in the way of other people/skiers.